Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Spell focus
 - Attunement

-**Healing Power**: Whenever you heal an ally, you may spend mana to heal equal two twice the mana spent.
+**Healing Power**: Whenever you cast a healing spell, you can spend two mana to eighter target another ally with the same spell at the same spell level, or increase the range with 30 feet.

-**Restore Power**: Whenever you heal allies you regain one mana.
+**Restore Power**: Whenever you cast a healing spell, you regain one mana.

 ---